gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 release candidate | A, T, D
 stable | P, A, T, D

 This check can be enforced via a custom script, until something similar is natively supported in the form of like version-based multiple lifecycle types for a project.
 By encoding the release type information into the package version, we have the foundation now for "safe" and automatic release creation and deployment.
-We can use either [Octopus Deploy][Octopus] [natively][OctopusAutomaticRelease]y, or utilities like deployment trains, for example, based on a predefined schedule.
+We can use either [Octopus Deploy][Octopus] [natively][OctopusAutomaticRelease], or utilities like deployment trains, for example, based on a predefined schedule.

 ## Alternatives